This essay was originally published on September 6 2019.

 However, the consistency with which the government realizes its crusade of “protection of families and children” is coming to a point where “LGBTQ-free zone” stickers are getting printed by the conservative weekly Gazeta Polska for its next issue, and it will probably be received seriously all over Poland by some business owners, principals, or priests.
 With the recent Constitutional Tribunal which ruled that a printer from Łódź could refuse to provide services to LGBTQ+ organizations due to his religious freedoms, the stickers distributed on a massive scale has a lot of potential for destructive segregation.
 While one side claims that the stickers promote their freedoms, others emphasize the weekly’s promotion of homophobia and discrimination.
 Ambassador Georgette Mosbacher tweeted that she is “Disappointed and concerned that certain groups are using stickers to promote hate and intolerance.”

 One example of such an “LGBT-free zone” has just shown its face.
 While PiS is using its anti-LGBTQ+ discourse as election slogans, at the same time, the same discourse becomes an excuse for liberal and center parties not to form a coalition.
-Bialystok witnessed its first-ever equality march.
-The city is not only a stronghold of Polish conservatism but also an area known for numerous hate crimes and discriminatory incidents.
+The first equality march ever was held in Białystok, where the first Polish equality march ever held took place, is not only a stronghold of Polish conservatism but an area known for numerous hate crimes and discriminatory incidents.
 The first march has just been held despite the four thousand aggressive counter-protesters, mostly pseudo soccer hooligans.
 Flares, glass bottles, and stones were thrown, and the men were loudly chanting a famous Polish slogan: “God, honor, and fatherland.”
 There were also loud prayers delivered from a nearby Catholic Cathedral to “exorcise” the city from “evil Sodomites and pedophiles.”
 While a thousand marchers were passing by the Church, the priests were urging on believers to “defend Christian values” in accordance with Archbishop Tadeusz Wojda’s homily read there a few days earlier.
 The most significant clash happened near the Cathedral, and so the march’s route was changed.

 Among the testimonies and video footage taken before, during, and after the march, there were reports of teenagers getting kicked and beaten, and ongoing stadium-quality shouts demanding zones free from pedophiles and leftists.
 A young mother was holding a toddler and shouted to the marchers, “what a fucking example they are giving to children?” a dad who was holding his daughter’s hand demonstrated and boasted about how he was going to “rape the lesbians.”
 There were horrifying scenes of LGBTQ activists getting chased by groups of men who also stole their belongings and tore their bags, clothes, and flags.
 On social media, numerous participants compared the situation to the atmosphere during the Pogroms.